biobakery/banocc/vignettes/banocc-vignette.md

 ![](https://bitbucket.org/biobakery/banocc/raw/master/vignettes/banocc-vignette_files/figure-markdown_github/traceplot-1.png)

 We could also see the warmup period samples by using `inc_warmup=TRUE`.
-This shows that the chains have moved from very different starting points to a similar distribution, which is a good sign of convergence.
+This shows that some of the chains have moved from very different starting points to a similar distribution, which is a good sign of convergence.

 ``` r
 # The inverse covariances of feature 1 with all other features, including warmup